- About the SFC

 - Supervising market operators, including exchanges, clearing houses, share registrars and alternative trading platforms, and helping to enhance market infrastructure;

-- Authorizing investment products and offering documents prior to their distribution to retail investors;
+- Authorising investment products and offering documents prior to their distribution to retail investors;

 - Exercising oversight of regulations governing takeovers and mergers of public companies and of The Stock Exchange of Hong Kong Limited's regulation of listing matters;

-- Cooperating with and providing assistance to local and overseas regulatory authorities; and
+- Cooperating with and providing assistance to local, Mainland and overseas regulatory authorities; and

 - Helping investors understand market operations, the risks of investing and their rights and responsibilities2.

 We are one of four financial regulators in Hong Kong.
 The four regulators cooperate with each other to ensure proper conduct in the markets and to forestall financial crime and misconduct.